-In very open savannas, the trees stand far apart as isolated individual trees.
-Belsky & Canham (1994) compared this situation with that of tree gaps in forests (◘ Fig. E-22).
+In very open savannahs, the trees stand far apart as isolated individual trees.
+Belsky & Canham (1994) compared this island biotope situation (idiotpe) with that of tree gaps in forests (◘ Fig. E-22).
 The area influenced by a treefall in the forest and its dynamics up to canopy closure and, on the other hand, the area dominated by the individual tree in the grassland and its development into a group of trees or tree-free grassland are compared as contrasting structural elements in ◘ Table E-3.

-Fig. E-22 Comparing individual trees in the savanna and the tree-fall gap in the rainforest, there are remarkable parallels in the expression of the 'island biotope' or 'idiotope' (modified after Belsky & Canham 1994).
+Fig. E-22 Comparing individual trees in the savannah and the tree-fall gap in the rainforest, there are remarkable parallels in the expression of the 'island biotope' or 'idiotope' (modified after Belsky & Canham 1994).